adivar99/adivar99/README.md

 - 👋 Hi, I’m Adithya
-- 👀 I’m interested in Software Development, Web Development, Machine Learning, Data Analysis and Drones
+- 👀 I’m interested in Software Development, Web Development, CyberSecurity, Machine Learning, Data Analysis and Drones
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently Working in Software Development
 - 💞️ I’m looking to collaborate on pretty much anything I can get my hands on!
 - 📫 You can reach me at adivar1999@gmail.com